 Richard Willis was appointed Vice President of Managed Care in 2010.
 He formerly served as Regional Director of Managed Care in Texas.
 Prior to joining the company in 2008, he served as President of Central and West Texas Operations for Humana, Inc., and was previously COO and Vice president of Sales.
 Willis has more than 20 years of experience in the managed care industry.

-Tim Hingtgen oversees the operations of affiliated hospitals in Alaska, Arizona, California, New Mexico, Nevada, Oklahoma, Oregon, Utah, Washington and Wyoming.
-He joined CHS in 2008 as Vice President of Operations.
-Prior to joining CHS, Hingtgen held Chief Operating and Chief Executive Officer positions at hospitals in Arizona, Indiana and Nevada.
+Tim Hingtgen is Executive Vice President of Operations and works closely with the company’s executive management team to advance strategic initiatives and hospital operations.
+Previously, he served as President of Division IV Operations where he oversaw the operations of affiliated hospitals in Alaska, Arizona, California, New Mexico, Nevada, Oklahoma, Oregon, Utah, Washington and Wyoming.
+He joined CHS in 2008 as Vice President of Division Operations.
+He has over 20 years of healthcare management experience.
+Prior to joining CHS, Hingtgen held Chief Operating and Chief Executive Officer positions at for-profit hospitals in Arizona, Indiana and Nevada.

 He received a bachelor’s degree in Business Administration from the University of Iowa and holds a master’s in Business Administration from the University of Nevada, Las Vegas.